DuCanhGH/react-tuby/README.md

 ## Issues

-If you have some bug or have any feature request, feel free to submit an issue on the [github repo](https://github.com/napthedev/react-tuby.git).
+If you encounter some bugs or have a feature request, feel free to submit an issue on the [github repo](https://github.com/DuCanhGH/react-tuby.git).